OpenCourier: an Open Protocol for Building a Decentralized Ecosystem of Community-owned Delivery Platforms: Reference Implementation

 \subsection{Backend Server Application and the Instance Admin Interface}

 The backend server application implements the aforementioned endpoints to ensure the system is fully functional.
 A corresponding administrator interface provides a graphical user interface and visualization for non-experts to manage daily operations such as monitoring task statuses and editing instance settings at the instance level.
 The server application is built using the NestJS framework, with Prisma providing object-relational mapping for Node.js and TypeScript, and PostgreSQL as the underlying database.
 Passport handles authentication, while Swagger UI is used to visualize and document the API.
 For testing and deployment, the backend employs Jest and Docker, respectively.
 We implemented three example task-courier assignment algorithms: one that assigns tasks to the nearest available courier, another that prioritizes the most senior courier, and a third that assigns tasks to a specified courier, supporting system testing and enabling human intervention in the automation process.
 This implementation will be tested with real-life delivery workers and refined based on feedback soon.
-We invite instance administrators to contribute by exploring new collective decision-making models that incorporate diverse worker preferences, allowing matching algorithms to reflect the unique values of each instance.
+Our implementation is flexible and allows instance operators to deploy new collective decision-making models that incorporate diverse worker preferences, allowing matching algorithms to reflect the unique values of each instance.

-In addition, we developed a user interface that enables instance administrators to configure instance-level settings displayed in the instance registry, as well as operational strategies, such as the algorithm used for courier-task matching, and tools for managing courier profiles and compensation.
+In addition, we developed a user interface that enables instance administrators to configure instance-level settings and details as well as operational strategies, such as the algorithm used for courier-task matching, and tools for managing courier profiles and compensation.
+Administrators can register with any registries they have links for, view which registries they’re currently registered in, and unregister at any time.